Akarys42/simply-no-report/README.md

 - `CONVERT_TO_SERVER_MESSAGE`: converts the message to a server message, effectively removing any player information tied to the message.
 It will probably break most mods modifying the chat.

-The strategy can be changed by setting the `disableChatReportingStrategy` gamerule.
+The strategy can be changed by setting the `disableChatReportStrategy` gamerule.